jasmineMLewis/jasmineMLewis/README.md

 **Accomplishments:**
 - Oversaw the distribution of $10K+ in scholarship funds through the Scholarship Opportunity.
 - Designed and implemented a standardized 8-section Scholarship Evaluation Rubric (max 34 points) to guide consistent, data-informed award decisions.
+- Summarized scholarship recipients’ biographies to present to league members and illustrate to the Board of Directors the qualifications and selection rationale for each awardee.

 <br/>